precice/python-bindings/README.md

 Check your version of pip via `pip3 --version`.
 For version 8.1.1 and 9.0.1 we know that this problem occurs. *Remark:* you get versions 8.1.1 of pip if you use `sudo apt install python3-pip` on Ubuntu 16.04 (pip version 9.0.1 on Ubuntu 18.04)

-### Installing the python pindings for Python 2.7.17
+### Installing the python bindings for Python 2.7.17

 *Note that the instructions in this section are outdated and refer to the deprecated python bindings.
 Until we have updated information on the installation procedure for the python bindings under this use-case, we will keep these instructions, since they might still be very useful* (Originally contributed by [huangq1234553](https://github.com/huangq1234553) to the precice wiki in [`precice/precice/wiki:8bb74b7`](https://github.com/precice/precice/wiki/Dependencies/8bb74b78a7ebc54983f4822af82fb3d638021faa).)